kun269/Assignment-5/README.md

 bution.
 The annotations should allow the course instructors to generate the code documentation using Doxygen.

-9. Finally, each member of a team will submit the nal product as a zip archive uploaded to CANVAS.
+9. Finally, each member of a team will submit the final product as a zip archive uploaded to CANVAS.